poppy-project/poppy-docs/en/installation/install-vrep.md

 ## Test your installation

-Open V-REP with a double click on the desktop icon.
+Open CoppeliaSim with a double click on the desktop icon.
 Open the prompt of your Python Distribution (called the *Command Prompt* of Windows), type and press Enter to execute the command below:

 ```bash